cybertraining-dsc/fa20-523-301/project/project.md

 #### 4.1.1 Evaluation Metrics

 The metrics chosen were designed to give results on  Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and the Explained Variance (EV) Score.
 MAE is a measure of errors between paired observations experiencing the same expression.
 RMSE is the standard deviation of the prediction errors for our dataset.
 EV is the relationship between the train data and the test data.
 By using these metrics, the team is capable of reviewing the data in a statistical manner.

 #### 4.1.2 Gradient Boost Regression

 The initial model that was used was a Gradient Boosting Regressor (GBR) model.
 This model produced the results shown in Table 2.
-An example of the
+The GBR model builds in a stage-wise fashion; similarly to other boosting methods.
+GBR also generalizes the data and attempts to optimize the results utilizing a loss function.
+An example of the algorithm can be seen in **Figure 5**.

 ![Gradient Boosting Regressor](https://github.com/cybertraining-dsc/fa20-523-301/raw/master/project/images/gbr.png)

 **Figure 5:** Gradient Boosting Regressor [^GBReg]

-After running a GBR model, the decision was made to try multiple models to see what gives the best results.
-The team saw a loose relationship given the data in Table 2.
+ The team saw a relationship given the data. **Table 2** shows the results of that model.
+The results were promising given the speed and utility of a GBR model.
+The team reviewed the data multiple times after multiple stages of conditioning the data.

 **Table 2:** GBR Results

 ![GBR Results](https://github.com/cybertraining-dsc/fa20-523-301/raw/master/project/images/gbr_results.png)

+After running a GBR model, the decision was made to try multiple models to see what gives the best results.
+The team settled on LightGBM and a Deep Learning model utilizing Keras built on the TensorFlow platform.
+These results will be seen in *4.1.2* and *4.1.3*.

 #### 4.1.2 LightGBM Regression